shajithd/comp5424/README.md

-# comp5424
+# Voxel Displacement Detector
 COMP5424 Assignment Voxel Displacement Detector (VDD)

-This python program calculates the voxel displacements of two images linear and non-linear methods of image registration, and then displays the displacement map in 3D space.
+This python program calculates the voxel displacements of two images linear and non-linear methods of image registration.
+The resulting displacement field can then be visualised using the Transforms module.

 The particular Slicer modules used to compute the linear and non-linear registration is the General Registration (BRAINS) and Demon Registration (BRAINS) respectively.